mitzvahgirl/mitzvahgirl.github.io/_posts/2019-12-19-sinatra_project_covet.markdown

 I wanted to be able to create categories and inventories within those categories (the "has many" relationship."

-I have three models, which are the M in MVC: Category, Inventory and User and four categories of Views, the V of MVC.
-There are five controllers (the C), including one for each model (users, persons, and interactions).

 I tested out this application in the browser with the help of a gem called Shotgun, which allows you to refresh a page to see changes, no need to restart the local server.

 To use this app, just clone, run rake db:migrate and then run shotgun.